U.S University & College Scholarships

 This myth is not true.
 Even though there are significant athletic scholarships available, there are lots of other scholarships waiting for the right student and this could be you.

 Scholarships for undergraduate degrees can be split down into a three key areas:

-From Accounting, Business or Communications through to Law, Math and Nursing, if you have a specific subject you want to study for your major, chances are there may be an undergraduate subject scholarship for you.
+From Accounting, Business or Marketing through to Law, Math and Nursing, if you have a specific subject you want to study for your major, chances are there may be an undergraduate subject scholarship for you.

 You need to be very sure that this really is the degree subject you want to study for your major before you apply and not one that you may change after your freshman year once you’ve been at college for 12 months.

-Many of these subject scholarships will be available for your major for your whole degree. not just the first year and cover not only tuition fees, but also help towards living costs.
+Many of these subject scholarships will be available for your major for your whole degree, not just the first year and cover not only tuition fees, but also help towards living costs.

 American universities like many other institutions support equality, diversity and inclusivity across both their student and staff bodies.

-However, attracting key minority students or those at a perceived disadvantage to study a College degree, can be a challenge which is why so many student scholarships are targeted at:
+However, attracting key minority students or those at a perceived disadvantage to study a college degree, can be a challenge which is why so many student scholarships are targeted at:

-If your academic entry requirements into College are likely to be exceptionally high, then the College themselves can offer a limited set of academic scholarships to attract the absolutely brightest, gifted and talented students to study with them.
+If your academic entry requirements into college are likely to be exceptionally high, then the college themselves can offer a limited set of academic scholarships to attract the absolutely brightest, gifted and talented students to study with them.